Chemwal people: Karamojong - Chemwal conflict

 Lamphear's account of the conflict between the Turkana and Siger bear close similarity to Wilson's account of conflict between the Turkana and Maliri community.
 According to traditions recorded by Wilson (1970), the Jie advanced eastward and entered the present Karimoja territory at Adilang, an area that was at this time occupied by the Maliri.
 The nature of contact seems to have been hostile for the Maliri retreated eastwards toward the region of Koten Mountain where they stayed for a while.
 This state of affairs did not hold for long, for the people from the hill of Turkan, now calling themselves Turkana, broke away from the Jie at Kotido and started advancing eastward.
 This brought extreme pressure to bear on the Maliri at Koten, causing this group to break in two.

 One group of Maliri, still known as such to the Karamojong but as Merille elsewhere, moved further eastward settling on the east of the Turkana escarpment.
 The other group, calling themselves Pokotozek moved south and arrived at Nakiloro, which lies on the Turkana escarpment just north of the Moroto mountain, where they stayed for a short while before moving further south, proceeding down the eastern side of the Chemorongit and Cherangani mountains before finally branching off in the direction of Lake Baringo.

 Both these traditions also bear similarity to a narrative that Emley recorded regarding Turkana expansion.
 He states that.

 In a later section he states "the Nithir, whose name is derived from ithiger (an ornament), are so called on account of their love for decoration.
 The Nithir adakari in Turkana lies north of Nibelai adakari.
-The Nibelai name is said to derive from tobil (to break) and ebelai (a curved fighting-stick), and that they were so named on account of the fact that they forged their way ahead, returning time and again with broken fighting sticks.
+The Nibelai name is said to derive from tobil (to break) and ebelai (a curved fighting-stick), and that they were so named because they forged their way ahead, returning time and again with broken fighting sticks."